Enhancing Large Language Model Reasoning with Reward Models: An Analytical Survey: RM Application 3: Online Reinforcement Learning

 \subsection{Rewards in Online RL}

-During RL training, RMs can provide feedback at both the outcome level and the process level.
+During RL training, RMs can provide feedback at the \textbf{outcome level} or the \textbf{process level}.
+Outcome-level RMs score the final response, while process-level RMs score intermediate reasoning steps, tool calls, or dialogue turns.
+This distinction determines whether the policy receives a sparse terminal signal or denser feedback for credit assignment.

 \textbf{Outcome-level RL} utilizes a reward signal that evaluates the final response of the LLM for RL optimization.
-In RLHF~\cite{ouyang2022rlhf}, a reward model is trained on human preference data to assign scores to candidate outputs for PPO optimization.
-Other RL algorithms for LLMs~\cite{shao2024grpodeepseekmath, yu2025dapo, liu2025drgrpo, chu2025gpg, yue2025vapo, guo2025spo} alter the calculation for the advantage and corresponding optimization objectives.
-TTRL~\cite{zuo2025ttrl} estimates rewards via majority voting from the policy LLM itself, without using ground-truth reward labels.
+A standard setting is RLHF~\citep{ouyang2022rlhf}, where a reward model is trained on human preference data to assign scores to candidate outputs for PPO optimization.
+Following this paradigm, other RL algorithms for LLMs~\citep{shao2024grpodeepseekmath, yu2025dapo, liu2025drgrpo, chu2025gpg, yue2025vapo, guo2025spo} mainly alter the calculation for the advantage and corresponding optimization objectives.

+Beyond standard preference-based rewards, another line of work studies how to obtain outcome rewards when explicit reward labels or verifiable answers are limited.
+TTRL~\citep{zuo2025ttrl} estimates rewards via majority voting from the policy LLM itself, without using ground-truth reward labels.
 While these labels may not be fully accurate, they still provide meaningful reward signals that benefit training.
-EVOL-RL~\cite{zhou2025evolrl} uses the majority-voted answer as the primary correctness signal and adds a novelty reward, which favors responses with semantic dissimilarity to encourage diverse solution paths, preventing diversity collapse and improving pass@1 and pass@n over TTRL.
-RL\textsuperscript{V}~\cite{sareen2025rlv} extends standard RL training by jointly training the same LLM as a generative reward model using generated data, facilitating test-time reward scaling without a separate value network and improving verification abilities.
-Su \emph{et al.}~\cite{su2025crossingrewardbridge} propose training a cross-domain generative RM to overcome the limitations of binary verification, thereby expanding RL applicability across diverse domains.
-Chen \emph{et al.}~\cite{chen2025learningreasonfactuality} design an online RL reward for long-form factuality that balances factual precision, detail, and answer relevance via an LLM-as-a-judge.
-RLVER~\cite{wang2025rlver} aims to enhance LLM emotional reasoning by having an LLM-powered simulated user that provides a verifiable emotion score after each model reply as the RL reward.
+EVOL-RL~\citep{zhou2025evolrl} uses the majority-voted answer as the primary correctness signal and adds a novelty reward, which favors responses with semantic dissimilarity to encourage diverse solution paths, preventing diversity collapse and improving pass@1 and pass@n over TTRL.
+RL\textsuperscript{V}~\citep{sareen2025rlv} extends standard RL training by jointly training the same LLM as a generative reward model using generated data, facilitating test-time reward scaling without a separate value network and improving verification abilities.